syncfusion/blazor-docs/src/popups/spinner/spinner-integration.md

 The Spinner component rendered with other Blazor components.

 For example, rendered the Blazor Tab component with Spinner component.
-Specify the Tab component content as a Spinner target area and show or hide the Spinner when Tab switching.
+To render the spinner inside the Tab component the Spinner is set as a child of the Tab component and show or hide the Spinner when Tab switching.

 The following code explains the above behavior.